-A number of open-end mutual funds managed by the Adviser, including the Fund, participate in a \$325 million revolving credit facility (the "Facility") intended to provide short-term financing, if necessary, subject to certain restrictions in connection with abnormal redemption activity.
+A number of open-end mutual funds managed by the Adviser, including the Fund, participate in a \$325 million revolving credit facility (the "Facility") intended to provide short-term financing related to redemptions and other short term liquidity requirements, subject to certain restrictions.
 Commitment fees related to the Facility are paid by the participating funds and are included in miscellaneous expenses in the statement of operations.
-The Fund did not utilize the Facility during the year ended December 31, 2020.
+The Fund did not utilize the Facility during the year ended December 31, 2021.